Teaching Adults to Read: Education Programs and Career Info

 Those interested in enrollment must have a high school diploma or GED, and some prior coursework, including speech, may be necessary.

 Since many adult literacy programs are informal and run by private organizations, licensure requirements can vary substantially.
 Earning a certificate isn't enough to qualify someone for an elementary or secondary teaching position, but it is adequate for some adult literacy programs.

 Coursework in adult education certificate programs emphasizes theories and practices of teaching nontraditional adult students.
-Techniques covered are applicable to teaching several subjects, including literacy and mathematics.
-Some programs also include a practical element through which students complete supervised teaching exercises.
+Techniques taught are applicable to teaching several subjects, including literacy and mathematics.
 The following topics are usually covered:

 - Adult education theory

 - Adult learning methods

 - Educational technology